Our impact

 Infrastructure milestones achieved

-• Entity registry covering all 50 US states, Canada, 48 European countries, Japan, South Korea, Australia, and growing coverage across Africa, Asia, and the Americas
+• Entity registry covering 330,000+ entities: all 50 US states, Canada, 48 European countries, Japan, South Korea, Australia, and growing coverage across Africa, Asia, and the Americas, with 130,000+ boundaries on the map

-• Open records laws cataloged across all US states and territories with jurisdiction-specific procedures, deadlines, and requirements
+• Open records laws cataloged across 140+ countries, including every US state and territory, with jurisdiction-specific procedures, deadlines, and requirements

 • Web crawler infrastructure for ongoing monitoring of government websites